jaynwong/ftd-server/README.md

 </ul>

 Please also put the .env file into the server folder, in the same directory with the <i>server.js</i> file.
 The .env file should be in your email inbox.

+***Deployment to heroku:***

+Set up your Heroku CLI (command line interface) to prepare for deployment (Only needs to be done ***once***):
+Sign up for a Heroku account with your uni email (that has been added as a collaborator to the FoodToDo Heroku app) on a mac terminal: brew tap heroku/brew && brew install heroku (for windows and linux, refer to the instructions here: https://devcenter.heroku.com/articles/heroku-cli#download-and-install)
+1. heroku login
+2. heroku git:remote -a ftd-server

+Deploy the main branch to Heroku (make sure you are on the main branch):
+1. git checkout main
+2. git pull (to pull the latest changes from main)
+3. git push heroku